1. Question: What is the difference between fraud and abuse?

 • The reason you believe Medicare should not have paid.

-5. Question: What is the difference between the PSC or ZPIC and the Affiliated Contractor (AC) or Medicare Administrative Contractor (MAC)?
+5. Question: What is the difference between the PSC or ZPIC and the Medicare Administrative Contractor (MAC)?

 6. Question: How does the PSC or ZPIC differ from the Quality Improvement Organization (QIO)?